Bob Dylan: 2010–2019: Tempest and continued recordings

-Dylan appeared in a commercial for the Chrysler 200 car which was screened during the 2014 Super Bowl American football game played on February 2, 2014.
-At the end of the commercial, Dylan says: "So let Germany brew your beer, let Switzerland make your watch, let Asia assemble your phone.
-We will build your car".
-Dylan's Super Bowl commercial generated controversy and op-ed pieces discussing the protectionist implications of his words, and whether the singer had "sold out" to corporate interests.

-In 2013 and 2014, auction house sales demonstrated the high cultural value attached to Dylan's mid-1960s work and the record prices that collectors were willing to pay for artifacts from this period.
-In December 2013, the Fender Stratocaster which Dylan had played at the 1965 Newport Folk Festival fetched $965,000, the second highest price paid for a guitar.
-In June 2014, Dylan's hand-written lyrics of "Like a Rolling Stone", his 1965 hit single, fetched $2 million at auction, a record for a popular music manuscript.

-A 960-page, thirteen and a half pound edition of Dylan's lyrics, The Lyrics: Since 1962, was published by Simon & Schuster in the fall of 2014.
-The book was edited by literary critic Christopher Ricks, Julie Nemrow and Lisa Nemrow, to offer variant versions of Dylan's songs, sourced from out-takes and live performances.
+Dylan appeared in a commercial for the Chrysler 200 which aired during the 2014 Super Bowl.
+In it, he says that "Detroit made cars and cars made America...
+So let Germany brew your beer, let Switzerland make your watch, let Asia assemble your phone.
+We will build your car."
+Dylan's ad was criticized for its protectionist implications, and people wondered whether he had "sold out".
+The Lyrics: Since 1962 was published by Simon & Schuster in the fall of 2014.
+The book was edited by literary critic Christopher Ricks, Julie Nemrow and Lisa Nemrow and offered variant versions of Dylan's songs, sourced from out-takes and live performances.
 A limited edition of 50 books, signed by Dylan, was priced at $5,000.
 "It's the biggest, most expensive book we've ever published, as far as I know", said Jonathan Karp, Simon & Schuster's president and publisher.

-A comprehensive edition of the Basement Tapes, songs recorded by Dylan and the Band in 1967, was released as The Basement Tapes Complete in November 2014.
-These 138 tracks in a six-CD box form Volume 11 of Dylan's Bootleg Series.
-The 1975 album The Basement Tapes had contained just 24 tracks from the material which Dylan and the Band had recorded at their homes in Woodstock, New York in 1967.
+A comprehensive edition of the Basement Tapes, songs recorded by Dylan and the Band in 1967, was released as The Bootleg Series Vol. 11: The Basement Tapes Complete in November 2014.
+The album included 138 tracks; the 1975 album The Basement Tapes contained just 24 tracks from the material which Dylan and the Band had recorded at their homes in Woodstock, New York in 1967.
 Subsequently, over 100 recordings and alternate takes had circulated on bootleg records.
-The sleeve notes for the new box set are by Sid Griffin, author of Million Dollar Bash: Bob Dylan, the Band, and the Basement Tapes.
-The box set earned a score of 99 on the critical aggregator, Metacritic.
+The sleeve notes are by author Sid Griffin.
+The Basement Tapes Complete won the Grammy Award for Best Historical Album.
+The box set earned a score of 99 on Metacritic.